16danielvm/MLZoomCamp/Midterm_Project/README.md

         - Once installed, look for Docker Desktop in your start menu and run it.

     - *Verify the Installation:*
-        - Open a terminal (such as PowerShell or Command Prompt) and run the following command to verify that Docker is installed correctly:
+        - Open a terminal and run the following command to verify that Docker is installed correctly:

             ```bash
             docker --version